Blosc/python-caterva/ANNOUNCE.rst

-# Announcing python-caterva 0.5.0
+# Announcing python-caterva 0.5.1

 ## What is new?

-In this release the package has been completely rebuilt in order to improve the slicing capabilities.
-Now, users can update the values of the arrays as many times as they want.

-In addition, the buffer and array protocols has been improved and the data type support has been removed to simplify the library.
+In this release the `setup.py` has been updated and a `pyproject.toml` has been added.

 For more info, you can have a look at the release notes in: